top of page

 __________

-*During the first visit in the bathhouse in the mid 1980s, writer encountered a rough, unkempt man slouching in the chair behind the office desk, just hanging out and idly chewing the fat with another.
+*During the first visit in the bathhouse in the mid 1980s, writer encountered a rough, unkempt man slouching in the chair behind the front office desk, just hanging out and idly chewing the fat with another.
 Trying to get a handle on the new place and feeling lost at sea, sensing chaos and confusion reigning supreme, for want of any better question I asked if he was the owner.
 "Wrong color," he snorted in contempt.
 (The absentee legal owner, Foggy, was Black.)

 ____________